pedro-coelho-dr/insecurebankv2-android-security-report/report.md

 ### 8.6  Insecure HTTP Connections

 **Description**
-The application communicates with the server using the insecure HTTP protocol instead of HTTPS.
+The application communicates with the server using the insecure `HTTP` protocol instead of `HTTPS`.
 This lack of encryption leaves all data transmitted between the client and the server vulnerable to interception by attackers via man-in-the-middle (MITM) attacks.
 Using HTTP without encryption compromises the confidentiality and integrity of the data, including non-sensitive information, increasing the overall security risk of the application.

 **Evidence**
 Using Burp Suite, the HTTP traffic between the application and the server was intercepted.
 The traffic was transmitted without any encryption, allowing it to be easily captured and analyzed.

 - Setup: A manual proxy was configured in the emulator’s WiFi settings, directing traffic through Burp Suite.
-The Burp Suite CA certificate was installed on the device to allow interception of HTTPS traffic.
+The Burp Suite CA certificate was also installed later on the device to allow interception of the absent HTTPS traffic.
 HTTP traffic was intercepted and analyzed, revealing the unencrypted transmission of sensitive data.

   ![alt text](img/burp-setup-proxy.png)